 February 8, 2016

 Had a fine day yesterday.
 Really enjoyed our afternoon at Morning Glory.
-The old timers among us were greeted with warm hugs and lots of image2happiness.
+The old timers among us were greeted with warm hugs and lots of happiness.
 The school itself is bursting at the seams with close to 400 kids there in a variety of tickety tackety buildings.
 We had fun doing a Valentine craft with the grade 2’s and we were touched to see how much they treasured their little heart shaped mouse.
 When they stood up to sing or move about at all, their mouse was clutched tightly.
 Not taking any chances on leaving that behind!
 Each student also got a treat of cookies and a drink.
 Smiling, smiling!
 No word of complaint or comments about not liking their selection here.

 Our team members that went to the teaching hospital site arrived in one piece and according to Dave were in high spirits and excited to start their task.
 That’s a blessing in itself!